- Search The Registry

 *Carl Lewis was born on this date in 1961.
 He was a Black track and field athlete and a once aspiring politician.

 Born in Birmingham, Alabama, Frederick Carlton Lewis is the son of two-star athletes who attended Tuskegee Institute.
-His father, Bill, ran track and played football; his mother, Evelyn, was a world-class hurdler who represented the United States at the 1951 Pan-American Games.
-By the time Carl, the third of four children was born, his parents were coaching young athletes in track and field events.
-When Carl was still young, his family moved to Willingboro, New Jersey.
+His father, Bill, ran track and played football; his mother, Evelyn, was a world-class hurdler representing the United States at the 1951 Pan-American Games.
+By the time Carl was born, the third of four children, his parents were coaching young athletes in track and field events.
+When Carl was young, his family moved to Willingboro, New Jersey.
 There his parents worked as high school teachers and founded the Willingboro Track Club.

 Lewis was not as talented as his brothers and sister, and his parents encouraged him to pursue music lessons instead.
 He kept working and practicing the long jump in his backyard, determined to improve.
 Small and skinny, Lewis competed in track meets, losing far more than he won.
 Still, his dedication and confidence caught the eye of Jesse Owens himself at a meet in Philadelphia, Pennsylvania; Owens urged other children to follow the example of the "spunky little guy."
-When he graduated from Willingboro High School in 1979, Lewis was the top-ranked high school track athlete in the country.
+When he graduated from Willingboro High School in 1979, Lewis was the country's top-ranked high school track athlete.

 In 1979 Lewis entered the University of Houston on an athletic scholarship.
-He worked with coach Tom Tellez, who suggested improvements in Lewis's style of jumping.
+He worked with coach Tom Tellez, who suggested improving Lewis's jumping style.
 After just one year of college, Lewis qualified for the 1980 Olympic team, only to see opportunity pass him by when former President Jimmy Carter canceled the United States' participation in the Games in protest of the Soviet Union's invasion of Afghanistan.
 Lewis kept his top national ranking in the long jump and the 100-meter dash at the 1981 National Collegiate Athletic Association (NCAA) indoor championships.

 He was the first athlete to win two events at an NCAA championship.
 In 1982 Lewis left the University of Houston to work at the Santa Monica Track Club in California.
 Coach Tellez continued to work closely with him.
 By 1983 Lewis had become a winner in four categories: long jump, 100-meter run, 200-meter run, and 400-meter relay.
 He won three gold medals at the track and field world championships in Helsinki, Finland, in 1983.
 During the early months of 1984, he set an indoor world record in the long jump.
 It appeared Lewis would return from the twenty-third Olympics covered with gold medals.

 Lewis is vegan.
-Lewis credits his outstanding 1991 results in part to the vegan diet he adopted in 1990 when he was in his late twenties.
-He has claimed it is better suited to him because he can eat a larger quantity without affecting his athleticism.
+Lewis credits his outstanding 1991 results partly to the vegan diet he adopted in 1990 in his late twenties.
+He has claimed it is better suited because he can eat a larger quantity without affecting his athleticism.
 By 1992 Lewis had won eight world championship gold medals and had owned the long jump for ten years.
 Age began to take its toll on him, however.
 He watched Mike Powell break Bob Beamon's outdoor long jump world record at the 1991 world championships in Tokyo, Japan.
-Lewis made four personal best jumps at the same meet but still could not beat Powell.
-At the 1992 Olympic trials, Lewis failed to make the cut for the 100-meter and 200-meter sprints.
+Lewis made four personal best jumps at the same meet but could not beat Powell.
+At the 1992 Olympic trials, Lewis failed to cut the 100-meter and 200-meter sprints.

-In 1999 Lewis was named one of the century's greatest athletes at the Sports Illustrated 20th Century Sports Awards ceremony.
-In 2000 he said he still felt he could compete at the Olympic trials but would not do so until the problem of athletes using drugs was addressed.
+In 1999 Lewis was named one of the century's most outstanding athletes at the Sports Illustrated 20th Century Sports Awards ceremony.
+In 2000 he said he still felt he could compete at the Olympic trials but would not until the problem of athletes using drugs was addressed.
 He still attended the games in Sydney, Australia, participating in a ceremony to honor the McDonald's Olympic Achievers, young people from around the world chosen for their success in schoolwork, athletics, and community service.
-In December 2001 Lewis was elected to the National Track and Field Hall of Fame.
+In December 2001, Lewis was elected to the National Track and Field Hall of Fame.
 He also tried acting, appearing in the 2002 television movie Atomic Twister.
 Eight of Lewis's Olympic gold medals are still in his possession.
 The ninth—his first, for the 100-meter sprint was buried with his father in 1988.
 "My father was most proud of the 100," Lewis revealed in the Philadelphia Daily News.
-"More than anything, he wanted me to win that medal now he has it and he'll always have it."
+"More than anything, he wanted me to win that medal.
+Now he has it, and he'll always have it."